kmnguyenkmn/l00kout/README.md

 L00KingOut V2 - didn't want to delete the old repo, so I decided to just create another one.<br>
 Old Repo:  https://github.com/kmnguyenkmn/l00king_out

+### Demo portion is currently under construction.
+I am working on creating it and deploying it via Ruby on Rails or create it with JavaScript and Firebase.
+Will update once completed.

 #### Group project for Innovation and Entrepeneurship class at FHSU.
 Concept/idea of the app belongs to my classmate, Michael Malone.

 ##### Fort Hays State University